-by Gary Machado Alexandre Alaphilippe, and Roman Adamczyk
+by Gary Machado Alexandre Alaphilippe, Roman Adamczyk and Antoine Grégoire

 Following a preliminary investigation published in 2019, the EU DisinfoLab uncovered a massive operation targeting international institutions and serving Indian interests.
 “Indian Chronicles” – the name we gave to this operation – resurrected dead media, dead think-tanks and NGOs.
 It even resurrected dead people.
 This network is active in Brussels and Geneva in producing and amplifying content to undermine – primarily – Pakistan.

 You can read the summary of our investigation as well as our full report by clicking on the links below

 This report has been the subject of a Right of Reply from Mr. Casaca, the SADF and ARCHumankind.
 It is available at the end of this article.

 The present study reopens and builds upon our previous work, which is documented in our report “Influencing policymakers with fake media outlets, an investigation into a pro-Indian influence network”.
 We encourage readers to consult the first investigation before diving into this one.

 - a 15 year-long operation running since 2005;

 - 10+ UN Human Rights Council accredited NGOs, mostly resurrected;

 - The resurrection of Prof. Louis B. Sohn, a prominent figure in human rights, deceased in 2006;

 - Several identity thefts, including the name of Martin Schulz, former president of the European Parliament or the photo of James Purnell, a former UK Government minister;